Folks…

 We ridicule.

-Okay, I know I sound weird, but what I’m trying to say is that there are some individuals out there who have been putting forth theories that the kata of Karate are meant to be done in a whole different way.
-For generations we have been doing it all wrong.
+You see, there are some individuals out there who have been putting forth theories that katas of Karate are meant to be done in a whole different way.

 But this is about to change, now that a long lost secret is gradually made public.